Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 > Back to Top

 Get a taste of Orlando’s rich culinary artistry at Black-owned restaurants throughout the city.
-Start at The District GastroBar in the Parramore District for modern fare with a vintage ambiance and a seriously cool history.
-The eatery was once featured in The Green Book, an annual guidebook created first published in 1936 to help African American travelers safely navigate a segregated country.
-Outside, murals honor legendary icons like Ella Fitzgerald, Ray Charles and Count Basie, all of whom performed in the area, for an unbeatable mix of history and flavor.
+Start at The District GastroBar, a modern gastropub with a seriously cool history in the Parramore District.
+The area once hosted legends like Ella Fitzgerald, Ray Charles and Count Basie, while the restaurant itself was featured in The Green Book, an annual guidebook first published in 1936 to help African American travelers safely navigate a segregated country.
+Spot your favorite African American musical icons in mural form, then head inside for delicious flavors and vintage ambiance.

 Discover: Black-Owned Restaurants in Orlando

-If it’s shopping you’re after, Three Masks Orlando in the West Lakes Market Street District sells one-of-a-kind art and goods sourced from Nigeria, Ghana and other parts of Africa.
-You can also find Black-owned businesses throughout Orlando, including Pretty Peacock Paperie in College Park, Naked Bar Soap Co. in Longwood, Miscellaneous Market in the Ivanhoe Village district, and more.
+If it’s shopping you’re after, Three Masks in the West Lakes Market Street District sells one-of-a-kind art and goods sourced from Nigeria, Ghana and other parts of Africa.
+You can find more Black-owned businesses throughout Orlando, including natural beauty and wellness products from WENVIA, paper goods from Pretty Peacock Paperie, bath products from Naked Bar Soap Co., home good and gifts from Miscellaneous Market, and more.

 Discover: Orlando Neighborhoods